flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/visual_coding.md

 - Go back to the beginning of [this section](visual-glm) and try to improve your model's performance (as reflected by increased score).
 - Keep track of what you've tried and their respective scores.
-    - You can do this by hand, but constructing a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), as we've seen in [](sklearn), is useful:
+    - You can do this by hand, but constructing a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), as we've seen in the [advanced nemos notebook](sklearn-cv), is useful:

 </div>